Buzz Capra: Atlanta Braves

 Capra won his first two starts of the season; however, a twinge in his pitching arm — that he had begun feeling toward the end of the previous season — worsened.
 Capra lost his next four starts, and was shut down for the season on June 8, with a 4–7 record and 4.25 ERA.

-Capra did not return to the Braves until September 1, 1976, and was roughed up by the Chicago Cubs, in his first game back.
+He did not return to the Braves until September 1, 1976, and was roughed up by the Chicago Cubs, in his first game back.
 He was relegated to mop-up duty over his next four appearances, and ended the season 0–1 with an 8.68 ERA.

 Capra's first game of the season also went poorly, but he pitched effectively enough in his next four appearances (3 earned runs in 11.1 innings, while holding opposing batters to a .179 batting average), to be placed in the starting rotation when an injury to Andy Messersmith opened a spot.
 He went 0–4 with an 8.55 ERA in four starts, before reverting to relief.
 Capra won his first game back in the bullpen, for his first win since he beat the Mets on May 25, 1975 (two days shy of two years earlier).

 Messersmith suffered a second injury (on July 3), shutting him down for the season, and gave Capra a second shot at starting.
 He beat the Cincinnati Reds' "Big Red Machine," on July 13, then, on August 10, showed his old form against the Padres, allowing only two hits in nine innings, in an extra-inning game, where he was credited with a no-decision.
 Capra notched a win in the final game of his career, against the Houston Astros, September 26, 1977.

 From the time Capra had re-entered the starting rotation, he had gone 2–4, with a 5.02 ERA, in sixteen starts over the remainder of the 1977 season.
 Overall, that season, Capra was 2–8, with a 5.84 ERA as a starter, and 4–3, with a 4.58 ERA in relief.